Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

 \subsubsection{Inverse square amplitude model}

-Analytic radiation calculations (\ref{sineradiation}) for the sinusoidal oscillatory string (\ref{sineapprox}) studied here yields a specific prediction for the backreaction effect on the string trajectory (\ref{inversesquare}).
-The inverse square amplitude $1/A^2$ (or $1/\varepsilon^2$) should be linearly related to the time $t$, which is graphically confirmed in Figure~\ref{fig:inv_square_all} for both data sets $A_0 = 1,\, 3$.
-Not only are all the lines straight irrespective of the parameter values as predicted, the two data sets have approximately matching slopes for the same $\lambda$ values; here, the string energy density $\bar \mu$ determines the damping rate (or, equivalently, $\bar \mu \sim \ln \lambda$).
-Given the same radiation generation rate, the greater oscillation energy of the heavier strings with large $\lambda$ causes the amplitude to decay more slowly.
+Analytic radiation calculations for a sinusoidal oscillatory string (\ref{sineapprox}) yield a specific prediction for the backreaction effect on the string trajectory (\ref{inversesquare}); the inverse square amplitude $1/A^2$ (or $1/\varepsilon^2$) is predicted to be linearly related to the time $t$.
+We find agreement with this for both data sets $A_0 = 1$ and $A_0= 3$, as shown in Figure~\ref{fig:inv_square_fit}, which plots the data for each $\lambda$ and both amplitudes superposed with zero intercept.
+Both datasets are proportional to $1/\varepsilon^2$ and independent of $A_0$ and $\lambda$ as predicted.
+The different $A_0$ have approximately matching slopes for the same $\lambda$ values, i.e. the string energy density $\bar \mu$ alone determines the damping rate (or, equivalently, $\bar \mu \sim \ln \lambda$).
+We can understand this physically; given that the radiation power is independent of $\lambda$ as shown by (\ref{sineradiation}), it can be shown by straightforward manipulation that the greater oscillation energy (\ref{sineenergy}) of the heavier strings with large $\lambda$ causes the amplitude $\varepsilon$ to decay more slowly.

-Finite width effects for the fat lighter strings ($\lambda \lesssim 3$) at small amplitude $(\varepsilon= 0.2$) reduce the damping rate (slope) dependence on $\ln \lambda$, as discussed previously.
-Assuming that internal modes (within the string thickness $\delta$) imply that the true string oscillation amplitude is slightly smaller, we apply a finite width correction (fwc) to all data by modifying the raw amplitude $A$ to a new value $A'$ as follows:
+Finite width effects for the fat lighter strings ($\lambda \lesssim 3$) at small amplitude $(\varepsilon= 0.20$) reduce the damping rate (slope) dependence on $\ln \lambda$, as discussed previously.
+Assuming that internal modes (within the string thickness $\delta$) imply that the true string oscillation amplitude is slightly smaller than measured for all $\lambda$, we apply a finite width correction (fwc) to all data by modifying the raw amplitude $A$ to a new value $A'$ as follows: